Spaceport America: Delays in operation of the anchor tenant

 The inflight breakup and crash of the first SpaceShipTwo vehicle—VSS Enterprise—in October 2014 raised questions about the future of the spaceport.
-With further delays to the start of Virgin Galactic commercial operations, ostensibly to at least 2016, the spaceport potentially needed funding from state or local authorities in order to keep the basic fire and security and administrative operation underway.
+With further delays to the start of Virgin Galactic commercial operations, at the time projected to at least 2016, the spaceport potentially needed funding from state or local authorities in order to keep the basic fire and security and administrative operation underway.

 The Spaceport Authority asked the New Mexico legislature in November 2014 for in emergency funds to maintain operations until 2016, the earliest date at which Virgin was expected to be able to begin commercial flight operations.

 SpaceX had also been delayed in initiating test flights of F9R Dev2 at the spaceport from when they were originally anticipated.
+The F9R Dev2 vehicle was canceled in 2015.